 But during the 1970’s things began to unravel.
 The speed of the slaughter and processing lines were greatly sped up, resulting in a huge increase in serious injuries and psychological stress.
 Worker pay started to decline as well, and union membership and influence were greatly diminished.
 The current situation is really bad and entails some of the most abusive working circumstances imaginable.

-The rate of worker injury is now triple that of other manufacturing and processing jobs making slaughterhouse work the most dangerous job of its kind in America.
-Slaughterhouse worker injury is also triple that of other manufacturing and process jobs, and run the gamut of everything from repetitive motion injuries, to serious cuts and amputations, to a high incidence of certain cancers and autoimmune diseases that are strongly associated with handling meat.
-Human Rights Watch concludes that slaughterhouse workers have the most dangerous job in America and even the US Government Accountable Office (USGAO) says that they face much greater risks than other workers.
+The rate of worker injury is now triple that of other manufacturing and processing jobs.
+Slaughterhouse worker injuries run the gamut of everything from repetitive motion injuries, to serious cuts and amputations, to a high incidence of certain cancers and autoimmune diseases that are strongly associated with handling meat.
+Human Rights Watch concludes that slaughterhouse workers have the most dangerous job in America, and even the US Government Accountable Office (USGAO) says that they face much greater risks than other workers.
 The problem of worker safety may be even worse than the statistics show as under-reporting is often rampant.
 Indeed a congressional investigation found failures to report even serious injuries, requiring hospitalization or even amputation, were widespread.

 One of the leading determinants of the injury rate at slaughterhouses is the speed of the disassembly line.
 The faster it runs the more likely a worker is to get hurt.
 The processing speed has been greatly increased in recent years in the drive to maximize profits and produce cheap meat.
 Back when The Jungle was written, a worker was expected to process about 50 cattle per hour.
 Twenty years ago the line was sped up to 175 an hour.
 Today, it’s up to almost 400 an hour.
 Much of the work is done with various very sharp knives and other implements with some workers making as much as 10,000 cuts in an 8 hour shift.
 Under these conditions, injuries of strain, serious wounds, and even some fatalities, are all but inevitable.